itaybe6/Corona-Project/README.md

 # Corona-Project
 This project is a site for schools in the Covid-19 times.
-In this project we are trying to help students in grade schools that cant go to the school because of the covid-19 disease
+In this project we are trying to help students in grade schools that cant go to the school because of the covid-19 virus.

 The authors : Rotem Hadad, Itay Ben Yair, Tal Maimon, Israel Lasry